Giveth/giveth-docs/whatisgiveth/introDiscord.md

 #### PraiseBot
 At Giveth, we love to acknowledge the value that each member brings to the community and provide recognition for the awesomeness that they contribute.
 The praise given is tracked by PraiseBot and used to calculate rewards for active contributors.

 You can praise a fellow community member in any channel by typing **`!praise`** followed by "@" and their username.
-Dont forget to mention why your praising them.
+Dont forget to mention why you're praising them.

 **For example:** `!praise @WhyldWanderer for creating such an amazing Discord Guide` :stuck_out_tongue: